Skip to content

 Volume fields

-• Directory: an existing directory path on the server/container (must be readable by the container user).
+• Directory (required): an existing directory path on the server/container.

 • Access mode: